gesistsa/sweater/README.md

 implemented in C++, or are speedy but accurate approximation of the original implementation proposed by Caliskan et al (2017).

+This package provides extra methods such as Relative Norm Distance and Relative Negative Sentiment Bias.

 If your goal is to reproduce the analysis in Caliskan et al (2017), please consider using the [original Java program](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DX4VWP&version=2.0)